csaravanan2607/Experiment-3/README.md

 # Experiment - 3
 ## PRIME NUMBER OR NOT

-# Aim: Write a python program to check the number is prime or not and inspect for failures.
+# Aim : Write a python program to check the number is prime or not and inspect for failures.

-# Algorithm
+# Algorithm :
 1. Start the program.
 2. Get the number to be checked from the user.
 3. If the number is less than or equal to 1, return "Not Prime".